andyjonesdev/regex-tester/README.md

 ## Main View
 !["main page view"](https://i.imgur.com/a91bTMB.png)

-## Technologies and Dependencies Used
+## Technologies Used
-- PHP8
+- PHP 8
-- Apache2
+- Apache 2
-- SQLite3
+- SQLite 3
 - Javascript
-- Ubuntu 22.04.2 for WSL
-- php-sqlite3
+- HTML
-- libapache2-mod-php
+- CSS

 ## Features
 - Users can enter a regular expression as well as up to 10 test lines to run regular expression matching against.